joseph-liew/Diverse-Assign/site/pilot_study/README.md

 ![Table I: Top algorithm variants selected for further study](https://github.com/joseph-liew/Diverse-Assign/blob/main/site/images/pilot_study/pilot_v030_tableI.PNG)

 ### Visualisation of delta maxima over time.
-[Figure 1](#FIG_1) visualises the mean diversity gain for each of the shortlisted algorithms, and also the two controls.
+[Figure 1](#FIG_1) visualises the mean diversity gain for each of the shortlisted algorithms, and for each control.
 Test variants achieved maximum convergence, across all samples.
+The tight spread of data points suggests tests variants had low variance and highly reproducible delta maxima.

 Only test variants showed maximum convergence.
-In test variants (blue, orange and green marker points), mean delta maxima increases rapidly initially, plateauing off at the maximum convergence with time.
+In test variants (blue, orange and green data points), mean delta maxima increase rapidly in the initial phase.
+The mean delta maxima then plateau-off at the maximum convergence with time.
 (Time = iteration instance).
 Generally, RandomRestart showed the fastest rate of diversity gain, followed by TwoHill and then SimAnneal.

 <a name="#FIG_1"></a>**Figure 1: Top algorithm variants: Mean delta maxima achieved over time**. *((n) = 30)*
 ![Figure 1: Top algorithm variants: Mean delta maxima achieved over time](https://github.com/joseph-liew/Diverse-Assign/blob/main/site/images/pilot_study/pilot_v030_fig1.PNG)

 The graphs of the test controls also show that all three test algorithms could navigate through early diversity plateaus in the search.
 Note that the trend of diversity gain is tight with little variance.
 Despite having at least half of the delta maximum maxima occurring after the first plateau, [(reported in Table F)](#TABLES_F) test variants could achieve higher delta maxima, without creating a break in the trend of diversity gain.

 The results also suggested that another type of hill-climbing algorithm, stochastic hill-climbing, would not converge if it was tested.
-Note that pseudorandom control’s result [(Figure 1, purple marker points)](#FIG_1) closely approximate stochastic hill-climbing.
+Note that pseudorandom control’s result [(Figure 1, purple data points)](#FIG_1) closely approximate stochastic hill-climbing.
 This is because of the study criterion where diversity score is only a maxima if the score is equal or higher than the previous maxima.

 For pseudorandom control, the large spread of data points in Figure 1 also demonstrate that there was large variance in diversity among the algorithm sample.
 This is further supported by the SEM reported in [Table E](#TABLES_E).
 The SEM of pseudorandom controls ranged between 0.20× to 3.8× of the mean maximum maxima.